-The practice of smudging homes has become more widespread, but with that comes issues: white sage is now an at risk species due to over harvesting in the wild.
+The practice of smudging homes has become more widespread, but with that comes issues: white sage is now an at-risk species due to over-harvesting in the wild.

 Fortunately, there are sustainable sources out there and a few alternative, more abundant plants you can smudge with instead.

 When you buy white sage, choose organically grown white sage.
 Avoid wild harvested sage and sage smudge sticks.
 If the seller can’t tell you the origin, that's not a good sign.

-You can purchase white sage and smudge sticks from First Nations people who use sustainable practices.
+You can purchase white sage and smudge sticks from First Nation's people who use sustainable practices.

 You can also choose a trusted supplier of organically cultivated white sage, such as:

-You can also grow your own white sage if it will do well in your area - this is by far the most ecologically sound choice!
+You can also grow your own white sage if it will do well in your area - this is by far the most ecologically sound choice.

-Alternatives to white sage for smudging
+Alternatives to White Sage for Smudging

 If you're not too tied to the white sage plant, you might consider using an alternative for smudging.